Guide to Kindergarten in Singapore: Choosing the Right Preschool for Your Child

 Infant Care Age & Developmental Milestones

-Infant care services cater to infants from 2 months to 17 months old.
+Infant care in Singapore caters to infants aged 2 to 17 months.
 At this stage, a child’s development is centred around sensory exploration, development of fine and gross motor skills, and early social connections.
 In these early years, infants learn primarily through interactions with caregivers and their environment, and through activities that are designed to stimulate their cognitive and physical development.

 Playgroup Age & Developmental Milestones